diogoaurelio/schedoscopeWiki/Configuring-Schedoscope.md

             #
             # Due to API limitations, we can currently only execute file system, Pig,
-            # Morphline, and Hive transformations asynchronously by employing futures.
+            # and Hive transformations asynchronously by employing futures.
             #
             # The following threadpool / dispatcher feeds those futures.
 Hence, it
             # should grow proportionally with the concurrency settings of the